-1. Buy balsam seeds which is small black in color.
-It comes in different varieties of colours.
+1. Buy balsam seeds which are small black in color.
+It comes in different varieties of colors.

 3. Use large pots(terracotta) to provide plenty of space for them.
-Add required fertilizers when the plant grows atleast 2 inch tall.
+Add required fertilizers when the plant grows at least 2 inches tall.

 4. Expect germination when growing balsam plants from seed in approximately 10 to 15 days.
 Water them during dry periods, once or twice per week.
 But do not keep the roots wet.
-If you feel roots are wet, then add little bit of hydrogen-per-oxide.
+If you feel roots are wet, then add a little bit of hydrogen-peroxide.

 5. Balsam requires 60 to 70 days from sowing to produce flowers.
 Collect the seed pod carefully, can be used them to grow another plant.